-The Mets' Jacob deGrom earned his first National League Cy Young Award after a stellar 2018 campaign, adding yet another line to the right-hander's already well-decorated resume.
-The two-time All-Star won the NL Rookie of the Year Award in 2014, and he's now the latest in a long line of MLB stars to earn multiple major year-end honors.
+The Mets' Jacob deGrom earned his second National League Cy Young Award after a stellar 2019 campaign, adding yet another line to the right-hander's already well-decorated resume.
+The three-time All-Star won the NL Rookie of the Year Award in 2014, and he's the latest in a long line of MLB stars to earn multiple major year-end honors.

 Below is a look at the players and managers who have taken home two or more of baseball's top yearly prizes -- Most Valuable Player, Rookie of the Year, Cy Young and Manager of the Year.